Skip to contents

 By default, the weights are all 1.
 This is what batch_snf uses when no weights_matrix is supplied.

 If you have custom feature weights you’d like to be used you can manually populate this dataframe.
-There’s one column per variable (no need to worry about column orders) and the number of rows should match the number of rows in the settings_matrix.
+There’s one column per feature (no need to worry about column orders) and the number of rows should match the number of rows in the settings_matrix.

 If you are just looking to broaden the space of cluster solutions you generate, you can use some of the built-in randomization options for the weights: